Micke037/my-portfolio/README.md

-# Hi im Uros Milicevic and I am a FrontEnd Developer
+# Hi im Uros Milicevic
+# A frontend developer
-## Welcome to my Portfolio, built to Showcase my skills and previous projects
+## Welcome to my portfolio, built to showcase my skills and previous projects